ihalemi/YelpCamp/README.md

     adding meta tag for theme-color.
     meta name="theme-color" content = "#222" - it is observed in chrome 39 for android mobile only
     add other necessary meta tags author,description and keywords .

+# Time since created with Moment.js
+    add a time stamp when a campground is created add a time stamp when a comment is added

+# Fuzzy Search with Ajax